-Estimated cost of \$7,500 was provided to cover airfare, hotel and per diem subsistence for three individuals.
+Mandatory Instructor Development Tng.- We currently have a limited number of instructors.
+It is our goal to train two additional individuals from PSP that would become instructors should retirements occur sooner than expected.
+Estimated costs of \$5,000 will cover airfare, hotel and per diem subsistence for two individuals.
 The location and availability of the training has not been decided.
 In addition, it is possible these costs could be covered by the National Training Center.
 This is a two-week course and we allotted approximately \$2,500 per individual to cover said expenses.
+This training is exclusively related to MCSAP activities.
+Mandatory Instructor Development Training is a National Training Center Course that will allow Pennsylvania to train additional instructors for Part A, Part B, Hazardous Materials and Cargo Tank courses.